AvocadoCoding/avocadocoding/README.md

 ### Hi there 👋
 Welcome to my GitHub repo.
 I'm an enthusiastic amateur programmer looking to build great applications, particularly in React.

-I'm currently working on some applicaitons as a hobby.
+I'm currently working on some applications as a hobby.
 I'm always open to potential collaborations so please get in touch if that is something you are interested in

 You can connect with me on LinkedIn here: [<a href= "https://www.linkedin.com/in/christopher-gardner-profile/" target="blank"><img align="center" src="LinkedInIcon.svg" height="30" alt="LinkedIn Logo"/></a>](https://www.linkedin.com/in/christopher-gardner-profile/)